What’s in a nickname? For lots of parents, it’s actually the key to what’s on their baby’s birth certificate.

 Sometimes a nickname as a name can be a preemptive strike against future nicknames.
-Which is how Esther Raphael, 38, who lives on Long Island and works in marketing, and her husband Nitzan Raphael, have an 8-month-old son, Remy.
+That's how Esther Raphael, who lives on Long Island and works in marketing, and her husband Nitzan Raphael named their son Remy.

 “I love the Hebrew name Rahm.
 It’s such a strong name,” she said.
 “But I knew people would call him Rahmy.
 I just don’t like that.
 So I went with Remy.”

 Bottom line, said Remond, “People are more and more aware of the power of the nickname.”